 FAQ

-How much do I need to put down on a second home?
+How much down payment do I need for a second home?

-What credit score do I need to buy a second home?
+What credit score is required to buy a second home?

 Bottom line